kartoza/qgis_dataset_qa_workbench/README.md

 ## Development

-This plugin uses [pipenv] and [typer] for development.
+This plugin uses [poetry] and [typer] for development.

-An easy way to get started is to (fork and) clone this repo, install pipenv and install it!
+An easy way to get started is to (fork and) clone this repo, install poetry and install it!

 ```
 sudo apt install pyqt5-dev-tools

-# create your virtualenv but use system site-packages too
-# this is in order to use QGIS python bindings in the venv
-pipenv --site-packages
-PIP_IGNORE_INSTALLED=1 pipenv install
+poetry install
 ```

 ### Installing locally